Do Koreans Eat Vegan Food?

 So there you have it…hope this helps you to find South Korean vegan food!
 Things are gradually getting easier and there is a growing movement of veganism in both Seoul and Busan.
 Find out more by visiting the Vegan Korea Facebook group!

 What's Your Reaction?

-Alice Johnson, the older and nerdier half of the Vegan Sisters.
-A plant-based microbiologist and public health scientist who loves to write and travel, Alice can currently be found exploring the world.
+The older and nerdier half of the Vegan Sisters.
+A plant-based microbiologist & public health scientist who loves to write and travel.
+Can currently be found staying safe at home.